nodejs/user-feedback/meetings/2018-03-16-neuf-meeting.md

 * Michael: It’s kind of hard to understand each other if we don’t understand what the modules doing.
 Some of them like probably
   NPM we understand well, but others may not be as obvious to people what the relationship is an innovation dependence, all that kind of stuff.
-* Dan: there is npm a new tooling that npm is building like mpx.
+* Dan: there is npm a new tooling that npm is building like npx.
 * Michael: Every meeting maybe could benefit from a what’s new in terms of our other modules planning something new that they think might affect Node and vice-versa; NPM is introducing something new, hearing about that upfront and it won’t just be the people in the meeting it’s whoever else wants to watch the meeting afterwards and there’s something particularly interesting that comes